By: Phyllis Rush, Mint Julep Experiences customer

 The trip back into Nashville was spent drinking ice-cold bottled water and eating snacks the great folks with Mint Julep Experiences had prepared for us, knowing we’d be in need of a pick-me-up about that time.
 We compared whiskey tasting preferences, learned more facts about the area we were driving through, and really just enjoyed the scenery of lush farmland and beautiful rolling hills.

 All in all, it was the best thing I’ve done for myself in a really long time.
 The tour just really lets you get away from the hustle and bustle of everyday life, be pampered just a little bit, and really learn some history and whiskey-making processes that make Tennessee whiskey unique.
 It was a wonderful way to cap off a busy work week.

 Mint Julep Experiences also offers another tour to other smaller Nashville craft distilleries, so that tour will be next on my list.
 However next time, I want to go back with a group of friends and see if I can turn them into straight-up whiskey sippers like I’ve become!

 Mint Julep Experiences’ Whiskey Tours in Nashville is an upscale tour experience where you get to experience the culture and craftsmanship of Tennessee.
 Find the best Tennessee whiskey on your adventure from Nashville to Jack Daniel’s Distillery in Lynchburg or other popular Tennessee Whiskey Trail tour destinations.
 We also specialize in putting together exclusive custom tours for groups.
-Click here to book your tour now, or call us at 615-436-0187 to put together a specialized tour for your group.
+Book online today or call us at 615-436-0187 to put together a custom tour for your group.